|Juvenile Arrest Rate Trends

 [Text only] [Excel file]

-- The trend in forcible rape arrests for black juveniles differed from the trend for whites.
+- The trend in forcible rape arrest rate for black juveniles differed from the trend for whites.
 For black juveniles, the substantial decline in the arrest rate for forcible rape began in the late 1980s.
-The rate peaked in 1987 and then fell 76% by 2011.
-However, as with the rate for whites, the forcible rape arrest rate for black juveniles in 2011 was at its lowest level since at least 1980.
+The rate peaked in 1987 and then fell 79% by 2012.
+As with the rate for whites, the forcible rape arrest rate for black juveniles in 2012 was at its lowest level since at least 1980.

 - The small number of arrests of American Indian and Asian juveniles for forcible rape make trends for these groups difficult to interpret.
 The Asian rate for forcible rape appears to have remained relatively constant during the 1980s and 1990s and far below the rates of the other races.
 The data for American Indians, however, shows large annual swings; this is attributable at least in part to the small number of arrests reported each year.